YunusEmre3/sign-language-recognition/README.md

 # sign-language-recognition

+## Credits

+This project was inspired by Nicholas Renotte's tutorial on sign language recognition using Mediapipe and LSTM.
+Some parts of the original code were adapted and further developed for this project.

 Prototype for a sign language recognition system using Mediapipe and LSTM.
 Not fully functional yet; under development and open for improvements.

 # Sign Language Recognition with Mediapipe and LSTM